MaWiMa/CCS/en/Changing_Canadian_Schools-023.md

 Alternatives are to be used only after every attempt has been made to make an integrated program work.
-A school board may decide that an integrated program is not practicable for a given student, for a given period of fime, for specific reasons; however, withdrawal is to occur only for compelling reasons that are considered necessary to meet the child's needs and on the condition that a plan to return the child to the regular class is made (from 24) at the time of the withdrawal (Department of Education, Province of New Brunswick, 1988a).
+A school board may decide that an integrated program is not practicable for a given student, for a given period of fime, for specific reasons; however, withdrawal is to occur only for compelling reasons that are considered necessary to meet the child´s needs and on the condition that a plan to return the child to the regular class is made (from 24) at the time of the withdrawal (Department of Education, Province of New Brunswick, 1988a).